Rowland Hill, 2nd Viscount Hill: Military career

 Hill served as cornet in the Royal Horse Guards from 1820 to 1824, the year he succeeded to the baronetcy.
 He also succeeded his father in command, as lieutenant-colonel, of the North Shropshire Yeomanry Cavalry.
 As Lord Lieutenant, he consented to its amalgamation with the South Salopian Yeomanry Cavalry to form a single Shropshire Yeomanry regiment in 1872.
 He took command of the new regiment, which he held until his death.

 Family

 Lord Hill married Anne, daughter of Joseph Clegg, of Peplow Hall, Shropshire, and granddaughter and heiress of Arthur Clegg, of Irwell, Lancashire, in 1831.
 He died in January 1875, aged 74, and was buried in the family vault at St Luke's parish church, Hodnet.
 He was succeeded by his son, Rowland.
 A younger son, Geoffrey, was a first-class cricketer.
 Lady Hill died in October 1891.

+Public memorial

+A statue of him which was erected "by his tenants and friends" originally in the grounds of Hawkstone Hall was, following the breakup of the Hawkstone estate, offered to Shrewsbury town by his grandson Rowland Richard Clegg-Hill (the 4th Viscount) in 1907.
+It now stands in the Abbey Gardens in Abbey Foregate, Shrewsbury.